sandgraal/sandgraal/README.md

 ---

 ## 🌱 About Me
-I care about clean, resilient design—both in code and life.
+I care about clean, resilient design, both in code and life.
 I like retro aesthetics with modern tooling, cooking, gardening, tinkering with side-projects.
 I believe data should tell a story.
 I don’t like over-complication or gatekeeping knowledge.